nrgameace/TuftsPacman/README.md

 - Add sound effects to movements and actions taken in the game
 - Animate the ghosts movement so they look in the direction they are going
 - Make the endges smoother rather than blocks
+- Add fruit that appears randomly and for a random duration of time

 ### Links
 #### Anaconda - *If you are adding Anaconda on windows, make sure you add it as a default path: